What can lesser living organisms teach decision makers and decision scientists?

 When we asked decision makers what inhibited them from making effective decisions faster within an enterprise, their response was fairly predictable – more than half of the stated reasons pointed to poor sharing of information.
 This stemmed from lack of sophistication of collaboration technologies to unavailability of experts, poor incentive structures and mistrust.
 This wasn’t new to us.
 We had seen how difficult it was to get people to collaborate towards change.
 When we flipped the question by asking the same decision makers what opportunities they felt were available in coming up with innovative ideas across the decision sciences theme, the world seemed to open up.
 None of the reasons that stifled enterprises were issues any longer as the window expanded to cross-industry collaboration.
 Decision makers simply rose to the larger purpose.

 We believe that we have a role to play here as we sit at the center of a wide range of relationships with our customers across different industries.
-Our role is to facilitate the conversations and ensure that our customers achieve disproportionate returns, while we ensure data-driven decision making is institutionalized in our customers’ world.
+Our role is to facilitate the conversations and ensure that our customers achieve disproportionate returns, while we ensure data-driven decision making using a mixture of data science consulting and big data analytics software is institutionalized in our customers’ world.